 Where exactly should bellcast beads be installed on a rendered wall?

 Bellcast beads are installed at every horizontal point where the render coat terminates and rainwater must be deflected away from the substrate.
-The most common position is at DPC level — typically 150 mm above finished ground level — where the rendered facade meets the plinth zone.
-They are also specified above window heads and door frames to prevent water from running into frame seals, and at horizontal transitions between rendered surfaces and adjacent cladding materials such as timber, brick, or exposed stone.
+The most common position is at DPC level — typically a minimum of 150 mm above finished ground level — where the rendered facade meets the plinth zone.
+They are also specified above window heads and door frames to prevent water running into frame seals, and at horizontal transitions between rendered surfaces and adjacent cladding materials such as timber boarding, brick, or exposed stone.

 How much do bellcast beads cost per linear metre?

 PVC bellcast beads typically cost between £1.20 and £1.40 per linear metre at trade pricing, making them one of the lowest-cost components in the entire render system.
 A 10 mm profile at 3.0 m length retails at approximately £3.50, while a 15 mm profile at 2.5 m length costs around £3.10.
 For a typical three-bedroom semi-detached house requiring 15–20 linear metres of bellcast across all elevations, total material cost usually sits between £20 and £35.
-In practical terms, the material cost is low compared with the rest of the render system, but the detail protects one of the parts of the wall most exposed to recurring moisture-related problems.
+Approximate figures shown are working trade ranges subject to current pricing.

-Does omitting a bellcast bead void my render system warranty?
+Does omitting a bellcast bead affect render-system warranties?

-Usually, yes — which is why bellcast beads should be treated as a standard part of the build-up rather than an optional extra.
-NHBC Standards 2026 (Chapter 6.11), BS EN 13914-1:2016, and most render-system manufacturers expect a bellcast or equivalent drip detail at horizontal terminations above the DPC and above openings.
+Usually yes — which is why bellcast beads should be treated as a standard part of the build-up rather than an optional extra.
+Current NHBC guidance, BS EN 13914-1, and most render-system manufacturers expect a bellcast or equivalent drip detail at horizontal terminations above the DPC and above openings.
 If this detail is omitted, manufacturers can reject moisture-related warranty claims.
-The safest approach is to specify and install the correct profile from the start — the bead itself costs under £35 for a typical house, but the disruption and repair costs that follow moisture failure at the base of the render are significantly higher.
+The safest approach is to specify and install the correct profile from the start: the bead itself costs under £35 for a typical house, while the disruption and repair costs that follow moisture failure at the base of the render are significantly higher.
+The full warranty position is always subject to the individual manufacturer's current scheme rules.

 Can bellcast beads be painted to match a coloured render finish?